mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 ## Video Instance Segmentation

 From now on I will exclusively focus on Video Instance Segmentation (VIS).
-Most of papers before 2020 were based on either:
+Most papers before 2020 were based on either:

 - **Top-down approach**: following tracking-by-detection methods (you can check [this other post]({% post_url 2023-11-08-tracking-by-detection-overview %}) for more information on this topic)
-- **Bottom-up approach**: clustering embedding of pixels into objects
+- **Bottom-up approach**: clustering pixel embeddings into objects.

 These method suffered from different issues, and around 2020, transformer-based approaches began to appear.
-Most of research focused on how to throw a transformer into this problem that could equal the state-of-the-art.
+Most of the research focused on how to throw a transformer into this problem that could hold up to the state-of-the-art.

 ### Datasets

 The most common dataset used for VIS is called [YouTube-VIS](https://youtube-vos.org/dataset/vis/).
-There a total of three diferent versions:
+It comprises three different versions:

 - **YouTube-VIS-2019**: 2,883 high-resolution YouTube videos with 40 object categories.
 Longest video is 1,000 frames.
 Longest video only contains 36 frames so it is easy to execute on offline mode.
 - **YouTube-VIS-2021**: 3,859 high-resolution YouTube video with an improved 40-category label set by merging some and adding new ones.
 Longer video lengths force to use a near-online approach.
-- **YouTube-VIS-2022**: not considered in this post since it more recent than the papers that are included.
+- **YouTube-VIS-2022**: not considered in this post since it is more recent than the papers that are covered.

 The following table summarizes the papers I will be discussing in this post and its performance on the YouTube-VIS-2019 dataset.